Learning from the Pros

 By: Stephen Davis, MSRED 2014

 Shortly before starting the fall semester I connected with a friend of mine to get his thoughts on Professor Tod McGrath’s Ventures course – a subject on which he was uniquely qualified to opine as a former teaching assistant for that course.
 “Stephen,” my friend said, “given your background as an attorney I’m just not sure it’s the best use of your limited time at MIT.”
-While I have tremendous respect for this friend, any doubts I might have had about my decision to ignore his advice would have been erased by my experience during our class session on October 17th held in the august Prudential Center offices of Ropes & Gray.
+While I have grammar check online tremendous respect for this friend, any doubts I might have had about my decision to ignore his advice would have been erased by my experience during our class session on October 17th held in the august Prudential Center offices of Ropes & Gray.

 To prepare for this class session, my fellow classmates and I immersed ourselves in a topic of tremendous importance to any aspiring real estate developer: zoning.
 Our review of an extensive body of case law was complemented by a review session held at the John Adams Courthouse and taught by no less than the Honorable Mark V. Green of the Massachusetts Appeals Court, along with Matt Kiefer and Darren Baird of Goulston & Storrs, Susan Murphy of Brennan, Dain, Le Ray, Wiest, Torpy & Garner, P.C., Jason Dunn and Peter Alpert of Ropes & Gray and Brian Blaesser of Robinson & Cole.
 We reviewed a Development Agreement – a document by which a city agrees to provide zoning-related assistance to a developer in exchange for certain monetary consideration commonly referred to as “exactions”.
 And, together with our visitors from Boston College and Harvard law schools, we split off into teams to prepare for a negotiation of that agreement.
 My team, representing the developer’s interests, was fortunate to be paired with attorney Brian Blaesser.
 He spent his time helping us understand the agreement, and the important interests on which we should focus, via email exchanges, a mid-week conference call and face-to-face meetings.